Logo: ST JOHN'S BOXING CLUB CHORLTON MANCHESTER

 • Deputy Club Welfare Officer Andrew Rea

-• Coaching Staff Mark Jones, James Keelan, Tommy Osburn, Debbie Rea, Martin Williams, Bradley Rea, Antony Rea, Alisha Noonan.
+• Coaching Staff Mark Jones, James Keelan, Tommy Osburn, Debbie Rea, Martin Williams, Bradley Rea, Antony Rea, William Spurrier.

 Officers will be elected annually at the Annual General Meeting.